Aaliyah6022/Android-Discord/README.md

 # Discord Like Android App
-%Building a better discord like app for android%
+Building a better discord like app for android, dowload the zip file here:

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/Aaliyah6022/Android-Discord/archive/master.zip" data-color-scheme="no-preference: dark; light: light; dark: dark;" data-size="large" aria-label="Download Aaliyah6022/Android-Discord on GitHub">Download</a>